mzipay/openpos-framework/openpos-persist/src/main/docs/openpos-persist.md

 List<CarStats> carStats = db.query(modelCounts, "Hyundai");
 ~~~

-In the preceeding example:
+In the preceding example:
 * The result class is specified a **CarStats.class**.
 A result class could be a data model or any arbitrary java bean.
 * **named**: Defines the query name which will match up with a query name in from a *-query.yml.
 * **useAnd**: default to false.
-This determines how the framwork logically combintes the optional where clauses.
+This determines how the framework logically combines the optional where clauses.
 The default is to use OR (useAnd=false), but if useAnd(true) is added to the query declaring, then the where clauses will be combined using the AND operator.
-This setting does not affected the internals of any of the SQL components at all, but only how certain clauses are combined.
+This setting does not affect the internals of any of the SQL components at all, but only how certain clauses are combined.

 ## Tagging System

 Often, an enterprise retail system has the need to segment data different ways.
-Some may want to segement by brand, some may want to segment by geogrphical location, or both.
-Some may need to segement data by store type (regular vs. outlet, or store vs. warehouse).
+Some may want to segment by brand, some may want to segment by geographical location, or both.
+Some may need to segment data by store type (regular vs. outlet, or store vs. warehouse).

 In an effort to be completely flexible and robust for these requirements, openpos-persist suppose the notion of **tagging** data.

-The set of tags to be used by a system are defined through configurion.
-Tags should be planned out as much as possible and not changed on the fly, as often changing tags will effect the data model and primary keys.
+The set of tags to be used by a system are defined through configuration.
+Tags should be planned out as much as possible and not changed on the fly, as often changing tags will affect the data model and primary keys.
 A user of DBSessionFactory must supply a TagHelper instance, which has a reference to a TagConfig.
 Example tag configuration:

 ~~~
   tagconfig: